-The Dutch never forgot the Canadians' courage and losses.
-A warm connection formed between the two countries has lasted for decades.
-In early May, 22 Canadian veterans made a moving return to the nation they helped set free.
-They were part of a Canadian delegation marking the 80th anniversary of the war ending.
+The Dutch never forgot the losses the Canadians endured during this tough campaign.
+And the warm connection formed between the two countries has lasted all these years.

-Now in their late 90s or older, the veterans were warmly welcomed.
-Dutch residents lined

-ALLIES: the WWII military coalition that opposed the Axis AXIS: the coalition that started WWII and opposed the Allies LIBERATE: to free a country from the control of somebody else streets and attended ceremonies in their honour.
-They waved Canadian flags, decorated their homes with red maple leafs, and took photos with the vets, eager to express their appreciation.
+Proof of this deep bond?
+In early May, 22 Canadian veterans who served in World War II made a moving return to the nation they helped set free.
+They were part of a Canadian delegation marking the 80th anniversary of the end of the war.
+Now in their late 90s or older, the veterans were welcomed with heartfelt gratitude.
+Many Dutch residents lined streets and attended ceremonies in their honour.
+They waved Canadian flags, decorated their homes with red maple leafs, and clamoured to take photos with the vets, eager to express their appreciation.

+"It's a sense of wonder," said former pilot George Brewster.
+At age 102, he was the oldest returning vet and he was struck by the reception.
+For these

+ALLIES: the military coalition that included the UK, the U.S., and the Soviet Union (Russia) formed during WWII to oppose the Axis powers

+AXIS: the military coalition that started WWII and opposed the Allied powers.
+It consisted of Germany, Italy and Japan veterans, being celebrated once again as heroes was a powerful reminder that their sacrifices were not forgotten.

-NAZI: a member of the fascist party that controlled Germany from 1933 to 1945
+LIBERATE: to free a country from the control of somebody else NAZI: a member of the fascist party that controlled Germany from 1933 to 1945

-OCCUPATION: when an army or group of people moves into and takes control of a place and the population
+OCCUPATION: a situation in which an army or group of people moves into and takes control of a place